New Westminster: Front Street

 Originally a dockside street and market, and also the location of the original Chinatown, Front Street was converted into a truck-route bypass and elevated parkade during the 1960s in an effort to provide increased parking for adjacent Columbia Street.
 In recent decades it has been the focus of the city's thriving antiques and second-hand trade, which is also concentrated on 12 Street.
 It has also been used as a location in feature films such as Rumble in the Bronx (substituting for the Bronx), I, Robot (as a futuristic Chicago), Shooter (doubling for Philadelphia, with the Fraser River being the Delaware River), and New Moon.
 In early 2016, a partial demolition of the parkade commenced as part of the City's continued efforts to revitalize and improve their waterfront area.

 Government House

 The original colonial Government House was located approximately where Royal City Manor is now.
-It was originally occupied by Colonel Richard Moody, who commanded the Columbia Detachment of Royal Engineers who established the city.
-Rarely used by Governor Douglas, its first full-time vice-regal resident was Governor Frederick Seymour.
+It was originally occupied by Richard Clement Moody, who commanded the Columbia Detachment of Royal Engineers who established the city.
+Rarely used by Governor Douglas, its first full-time viceregal resident was Governor Frederick Seymour.